-People throughout the metro-east area know it’s us to call for all of their contact lens needs.
+People throughout the Metro East area know it’s us to call for all of their contact lens needs.
 We offer a trained and dedicated staff that knows how to evaluate your vision care needs and fit you with the proper contact lenses!
-We offer access to all types of contact lenses, and we invite you to learn more about the various types of contacts by reading below!
+We offer access to all types, and we invite you to learn more about the various types of contacts by reading below!
 As always, don’t hesitate to contact our staff for answers to your questions, additional information or to schedule an appointment!

 Soft Contact Lenses

 These are the most common type of contact lenses, being used by millions of people all over the world.
 They’re considered “soft” because they are constructed of soft, plastic material that allows oxygen to penetrate the lens and reach the cornea, offering a fit that’s comfortable and easy to adjust.

 This type of contact lens is not as comfortable as soft lenses as they feature more durable materials.
 These durable materials make the contact lens resistant to dust and other debris.
 Additionally, due to the durable materials, they tend to last longer than soft lenses.
 Unfortunately, they’re not as comfortable, and they may take some getting used to.

 Continuous-Wear Contact Lenses

 These types of lenses act just as the name implies.
 You can wear continuous contacts all of the time including overnight.
 They come in a variety of options and can be worn up to a week or even a month, depending on the type you’re prescribed.
 Made of flexible plastics, they allow a comfortable anytime wear, but a short break should be taken after the allotted amount of time.

 Multifocal Contact Lenses

 Contacts with multiple powers in them to give an option for clear vision far away, close up, and at intermediate distance.